bjeanes/modbus-mqtt/modbus-mqtt/README.md

 ## Installing

-For now, use `cargo install` (Rust toolchain required).
-Soon, I will have release binaries attached to GitHub releases.
+For now, `cargo install` is the easiest way to install.
+Either run it in a checkout for the latest development version, or run `cargo install modbus-mqtt` to install the latest release version.

+If you don't want to set up the Rust toolchain, you can likely found built binaries as build artifacts in the GitHub Actions tab above.

 In the future, there will also be Docker images made available for convenience.

 ## Running